-ArcGIS GeoEvent Server uses certain ports to communicate with machines on the Internet and intranet.
-Below is a description of the ports that you may need to allow on your firewall.
+ArcGIS GeoEvent Server uses specific ports to communicate with machines on the internet and intranet.
+The ports that you may need to open on your firewall are described below.

 HTTP port 6180

-GeoEvent Server communicates through port 6180, you must ensure your firewall allows HTTP communication through this port.
+GeoEvent Server communicates through port 6180.
+You must ensure that your firewall allows HTTP communication through this port.
 This port is used by GeoEvent Server REST endpoints.

 HTTPS port 6143